Guy de Chauliac: Chirurgia magna

-Chauliac's seminal work on surgery, Chirurgia magna, was finished in 1363 in Avignon, France, just after the bubonic plague.
+Chauliac's seminal work on surgery, Chirurgia magna, was finished in 1363 in Avignon just after the bubonic plague.
 In seven volumes, the treatise covers anatomy, bloodletting, cauterization, drugs, anesthetics, wounds, fractures, ulcers, special diseases, and antidotes.
-Among de Chaulic's treatments he described the use of oakum, bandages medicated with egg-whites, and many fascinating treatments such as rubbing the scrotum and performing bloodletting to cure a nosebleed.
-He describes surgical techniques such as intubation, tracheotomy, and suturing, as well as describing the use of anaesthetic gas when performing amputations on patients.
+Among Chaulic's treatments that he described were the use of oakum, bandages medicated with egg whites, rubbing the scrotum and performing bloodletting to cure a nosebleed.
+He describes surgical techniques such as intubation, tracheotomy and suturing, as well as the use of anaesthetic gas when performing amputations on patients.

-Chauliac quoted frequently from other medical works, written by contemporaries or those written by earlier physicians and anatomists, as he sought to describe the history of medicine.
-He claimed that surgery began with Hippocrates and Galen, and was developed in the Arab world by Haly Abbas, Albucasis, and Al-Razi.
+Chauliac quoted frequently from other medical works written by contemporaries earlier physicians and anatomists, as he sought to describe the history of medicine.
+He claimed that surgery began with Hippocrates and Galen and was developed in the Islamic world by Haly Abbas, Albucasis and Al-Razi.
 Through his position as papal physician, Chauliac had access to Galen's texts, recently translated by Niccolò da Reggio from original Greek versions, which were more accurate than the Latin translations.

-As well as owing a debt to Galen, Chirurgia magna was greatly influenced by Islamic scientists, and de Chauliac references Avicenna often in the work.
-The work became popular and was translated into English, French, Dutch, Italian, and Provençal.
-It was translated into Irish by Cormac Mac Duinnshléibhe.
+As well as owing a debt to Galen, Chirurgia magna was greatly influenced by Islamic scientists, and Chauliac references Avicenna often in the work.
+The work became popular and was translated into English, French, Dutch, Italian Provençal and Irish, the last by Cormac Mac Duinnshléibhe.
 It was reworked multiple times, including to remove references to Islamic scientists, to the point that the work was no longer recognizable as Chauliac's own.

-De Chauliac recognized the importance of Montpellier with respect to surgical study.
+Chauliac recognized the importance of Montpellier with respect to surgical study.

 Emphasis on anatomy

-Galen's influence on Chauliac can clearly be seen in the latter's belief that surgeons should have a thorough understanding of anatomy.
-He wrote, "A surgeon who does not know his anatomy is like a blind man carving a log".
+Galen's influence on Chauliac can clearly be seen in the latter's belief that surgeons should have a thorough understanding of anatomy: "A surgeon who does not know his anatomy is like a blind man carving a log".
 He also describes the dissection of a corpse in accordance with Galen's beliefs about the human body.
-De Chauliac's (and his contemporaries) unwillingness to look outside of textbook knowledge was one of the reasons that Chauliac's anatomical descriptions are not always correct.
+The unwillingness of Chauliac and his contemporaries to look outside textbook knowledge was one of the reasons that Chauliac's anatomical descriptions were not always correct.

 Other works

-Three other works were written by Chauliac: Practica astrolabii (De astronomia), an essay on astrology; De ruptura, which describes different types of hernias; and De subtilianti diaeta, describing treatments for cataracts.
+Three other works were written by Chauliac: Practica astrolabii (De astronomia), an essay on astrology; De ruptura, describeing different types of hernias; and De subtilianti diaeta, describing treatments for cataracts.